mitra-tech/CC-MovieDB/README.md

 ### 5. Open the application in your browser at http://localhost:3000

 ### 6. 🧪 Running Tests with Playwright
+there are tests for authenticated and unauthenticated users.
+For authenticated users tests, a user credential has been hard coded in the tests which is not the best practice but reasong for doing this way was uncertainity about the deadline.
+The best practice is to create a global set up in the test directory and then creating a session for the tests that need authentication.
+With the current set up to pass all the test, a user with the following credentials needs to be registered before running the test:

+username: mitra@gmail.com
+password: 123456a@

 ▶️ To run all the tests: